NataliSupportMan/Final_Assignment_EGM722/README.md

 ## 1. Installations

 1.1 Getting started download 'Conda' on your local computer to set the environment.yml provided above .
 First [click here](https://docs.anaconda.com/anaconda/install/) to download the 'anaconda' and while you have done the installation open 'anaconda navigator' and in the left side screen click 'Environments'.
-On the bottom-left of your screen click the 'import' and add a 'Name:' and 'Specification File' the environment.yml provided and click import.
+On the bottom-left of your screen click the 'import' and add a 'Name' and 'Specification File' the environment.yml provided and click import.
 While is done more than 160 packages should be added to your ennvironment

 1.2 For the python code, the pycharm IDE recommended and can be found [here](https://geopandas.org/docs.html)